Honors Discovery Seminars Course Descriptions

 Wednesday, 2:30 PM - 3:20 PM

 This course will explore the worldwide musical and (counter) cultural phenomenon commonly known as punk/DIY.
-We will examine the musical/sound signifiers of punk and its subgenres as well as the culture built around it in the form of regional scenes, physical spaces/venues, publications, business models, art, activism, politics, fashion, and interpersonal relationships.
+We will examine the social/political/historical signifiers of punk and its sub-genres as well as the culture built around it in the form of regional scenes, physical spaces, publications, business models, art, lyrics, activism, politics, fashion, and interpersonal relationships.
 The class will explore punk's origins as a countercultural underground phenomenon from the 1960s-1980s, through its acceptance into the mainstream in the 1990s and 2000s.
-We will examine how a subculture that positioned itself in opposition to mainstream society as a refuge for "outcasts" was plagued with many of the same conflicts around race, class, gender, and sexuality, yet also carved out spaces for these communities to form their own "free spaces".
+We will examine how a subculture that positioned itself in opposition to mainstream society as a refuge for "outcasts" was plagued with many of the same conflicts around race, gender, and sexuality, yet also carved out spaces for these communities to form their own "free spaces".
 We will also discuss how punk has been defined within and outside the community.

 Instructor: Jeremy Smith